nikspyratos/toybox/README.md

 - **Social Logins**: For each provider you plan on adding, you'll need to add the relevant credentials and configuration for both [Socialite](https://laravel.com/docs/11.x/socialite#configuration) and [Socialstream](https://docs.socialstream.dev/getting-started/configuration#providers).
 If you'd like to add additional social login providers, please check out the [Socialite Providers](https://socialiteproviders.com/) site.
 - **Feature flags**: By default the `array` driver is used for Pennant feature flags.
 If you'd like to use the `database` driver instead, make sure to [publish the migrations](https://laravel.com/docs/11.x/pennant#installation) and change the `PENNANT_STORE` environment variable.
   - **Coming Soon**: To redirect public routes to a "Coming Soon" page before launch, change the `COMING_SOON_ENABLED` environment variable and re-cache your config.
 This feature is implemented using Pennant for an example implementation.
 You can delete the middleware, feature definition, and environment variable post-launch.
+- **Payments**: Payments-related code is currently not included in Toybox.
+The main reason for this is that many users might want to support different kinds of providers or billing models.
+See the recommendations section below for some packages for Lemon Squeezy, Paddle, or Stripe.

 #### Ongoing Development